 The indirect approach is the best

 Nobody wants to feel pressured into buying something, and social media influencers know how to achieve a balance between selling and engaging.
 You should always try to personalize your content and evoke some emotion within your audience.
-An article published in the Business Insider shows how emotions can affect a buyer’s journey.
+An article published in Business Insider shows how emotions can affect a buyer’s journey.

 Instead of focusing on getting your audience to make a purchase, focus on showing them how the product can improve their life through their favourite influencers.